21 July 1906

 - Bonnerjee was President of the party one more time in 1892 at Allahabad.

-- He also lived in England for a while and practiced law there.
+- He also lived in England for a while and practised law there.
 While he was a resident there, the Liberal Party gave him a seat to contest in the elections to the House of Commons from Barrow-in-Furness.

 - Although he was defeated, he became the first Indian to stand for election for the British Parliament.